adrikei/notijob/README.md

 ### Configuration

 Edit the `input.json` file.
-I hope company, domain and path attributes are self-explanatory. selectors should be an object with a 'container', 'title' and 'link' css-selectors for the elements that will provide the information for the opening.
+I hope company, domain and path attributes are self-explanatory. selectors should be an object with a 'container', 'title' and 'link' css-selectors for the elements that will provide the information for the opening. 'title' and 'link' selectors should be children of 'container' selector.

 ### Output